(03) 9347 7100

 After six weeks or two periods you should be able to start trying.

-Will it be more difficult for me to fall pregnant again if I have a suture around the cervix?
+Will it be more difficult for me to fall pregnant if I have a suture around the cervix?

 No. The suture is external to the cervix and does not interfere with the sperm, the egg or the couple’s ability to fall pregnant.